AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

 <img src="https://github.com/user-attachments/assets/aa261b2b-b79c-4487-9323-dfcc43c3d581">

 If you are satisfied with the pipeline's performance, you can directly integrate and deploy it.
-If not, you can also use your private data to **fine-tune the models in the pipeline online**.
+If not, you can also use your private data to <b>fine-tune the models in the pipeline online</b>.

 ### 2.2 Local Experience
 Before using the PP-ChatOCRv3 pipeline locally, please ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Guide](../../../installation/installation.en.md).